 With advancements in technology, dermal fillers available generally last for a year or more.
 This means that if dermal fillers are not properly injected, it may look like a sore thumb for more than a year!

 At SL Aesthetic Clinic, we typically see under eye ‘lumps’ or ‘sausages’ that have stayed on for years after an initial tear trough filler treatment.
 These patients were invariably affected but felt helpless at the same time, believing that one day the fillers will go away.

-However, as fillers degrade only if there is sufficient naturally-occurring hyaluronidase (the enzyme that digests hyaluronic acid, which are the main component of fillers), and in certain areas without this enzyme, fillers can persist for years.
+However, fillers degrade only if there is sufficient naturally-occurring hyaluronidase (the enzyme that digests hyaluronic acid, which are the main component of fillers).
+In certain areas without this enzyme, fillers can persist for years.